s37312001/taiwan-covid-policy-impact-analysis/findings.md

 - **Stay-at-home requirements:** X² = 119.33, p < 2.2e-16

 ### Interpretation
 All three p-values were well below conventional significance thresholds.
 This means the null hypothesis of no association was rejected for all three policy measures in the 2021 Taiwan dataset.

-### Interview-friendly takeaway
-A strong way to explain this result is:

-> In 2021, the policy intensity variables and the categorized outbreak severity variable were statistically linked, suggesting that policy changes moved together with changes in the outbreak environment.
+In 2021, the policy intensity variables and the categorized outbreak severity variable were statistically linked, suggesting that policy changes moved together with changes in the outbreak environment.

----

 ## Key Finding 2: Policy tightening aligned with the May 2021 outbreak spike